 The conversation also provides a great context for new words.
 No word or phrase stands alone.
 This is hugely refreshing if you come from a background of formal courses.
-Typically in a language textbook or class you're taught a grammar rule and then you're given a list of unrelated example sentences.
+Typically in a textbook or class you're taught a grammar rule and then you're given a list of unrelated example sentences.

 Emphasis on pronunciation

 Pimsleur’s early focus on correct pronunciation helps you develop your accent as well as your ear.
-Both aspects don’t even appear in many other language courses.
+Both aspects don’t even appear in many other courses.

 I also love that Pimsleur teaches pronunciation through backchaining (I don’t know what the correct term is).
 Backchaining is when you take a word that is difficult to pronounce and break it down syllable by syllable starting with the last syllable and ending with the first.

 You slowly link each syllable together one by one until you can say the whole word.
 I’m not sure why but this technique helps take the edge off of tricky pronunciations.
 I do know that opera singers are taught to backchain when they are trying to nail the accent of a song sung in a foreign language.